 Channel capacity=Bandwidth * Propagation Delay

 3. Full-Duplex Mode –

 In full-duplex mode, both stations can transmit and receive simultaneously.
-In full_duplex mode, signals going in one direction share the capacity of the link with signals going in other direction, this sharing can occur in two ways:
+In full_duplex mode, signals going in one direction share the capacity of the link with signals going in another direction, this sharing can occur in two ways:

-- Either the link must contain two physically separate transmission paths, one for sending and other for receiving.
+- Either the link must contain two physically separate transmission paths, one for sending and the other for receiving.

 - Or the capacity is divided between signals travelling in both directions.

 Full-duplex mode is used when communication in both directions is required all the time.
 The capacity of the channel, however, must be divided between the two directions.